liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/04-installing-liferay.markdown

 | setup wizards creates in Liferay Home) override property values in
 | `portal-ext.properties`.

-On finishing basic configuration, @product@ prompts you to restart your server.
+On finishing basic configuration, @sharepoint@ prompts you to restart your server.
-When you restart your application server, @product@ initializes the database you specified.
+When you restart your application server, @sharepoint@ initializes the database you specified.

-Now that @product@ is up and running, you can continue configuring it as desired.
+Now that @sharepoint@ is up and running, you can continue configuring it as desired.
 Here are some suggestions:

 1. [Configure your mail session](/docs/7-2/deploy/-/knowledge_base/d/configuring-mail),